mikewest/privacy-budget/faq.md

   log2(4.6 billion) = about 32 bits of entropy to uniquely identify people on the web.
 - Mobile web users make up [most of web users](https://gs.statcounter.com/platform-market-share/desktop-mobile-tablet/).
-- There's an order of 10,000 different mobile device models (estimates range from 4,000 to 60,000+).
-  Devices of the same model have the same fingerprint.
-So mobile web users can only expose at most log2(10,000) = about 13 bits of entropy.
-Note that the mobile device population is very unevenly distributed over the thousands of device models, so the entropy of knowing a mobile device model may be significantly lower than 13 bits.

 [Read more about
 entropy](https://www.eff.org/deeplinks/2010/01/primer-information-theory-and-privacy).